 What Are Trihalomethanes (THM)?

-When water is chlorinated, the process of disinfection results in four chemicals: chloroform, bromoform, dibromochloromethane, and bromodichloromethane.
+When water is disinfected, the reaction between the chlorine (or other disinfectants) and the other matter typically results in the formation of four disinfection byproduct chemicals: chloroform, bromoform, dibromochloromethane, and bromodichloromethane.
 This group of chemicals is collectively classified as trihalomethanes.
-Trihalomethanes are not healthy to ingest - and the Environmental Protection Agency has mandated that the level of THMs in water should be lower than 80 parts per billion
+Ingesting trihalomethanes is hazardous to your health, and the Environmental Protection Agency (EPA) has mandated that the concentration of THMs – also referred to as total trihalomethanes (TTHM) in water should be lower than 80 parts per billion (ppb).

-If you are interested in a system to protect your drinking water from THMs or other contaminants, please contact your local Multipure Independent Builder for more information or visit check out our products in the Multipure Store.
+If you are interested in drinking water treatment systems, filters for trihalomethanes, or other Multipure products beyond TTHM water filters or trihalomethanes removal, please contact your local Multipure Independent Builder for more information or check out our products in the Multipure Store.